Skip to content

 Never wire a stranger

 The deepest safari fear is sending thousands to someone you’ve never met.
-We help you plan slowly and choose a vetted operator — the opposite of the fast, pressure-discounted pitch a scammer sends.
+We help you plan slowly and check your operator properly — the opposite of the fast, pressure-discounted pitch a scammer sends.

 How it works